 Here is an example of a mood board that I created for a previous client.
 Most of these images were pulled from her Pinterest board, but I always pull in other images that I find to create the most cohesive feel possible.
 I look at the most prominent colors and then start to pull them into the color sections in the mood board which creates their brand color palette.

-I then insert the images that I have saved by placing them above the rectangle I want them to be shown in.
+I then insert the images that I have saved by placing them directly above the layer/rectangle I want them to be shown in.

 I resize the image and create a clipping mask, which is super easy.
 The easiest way that I love is by making sure the image that you want to go into the rectangle is selected.
 Hold down the Alt button on your keyboard and hover over the two layers (so on the line that separates the layers) and a down arrow and a white box will appear.
 When you see the down arrow and the box click your mouse. **You can also select the image > Layer > Create Clipping Mask